Mark E. Ferguson III

 Mark E. Ferguson III (born October 30, 1956) is a retired United States Navy admiral who last served as Commander, United States Naval Forces Europe, United States Naval Forces Africa and Allied Joint Force Command Naples.
-Ferguson previously served as the 37th Vice Chief of Naval Operations from August 22, 2011 to July 1, 2014.
+Ferguson previously served as the 37th Vice Chief of Naval Operations from August 22, 2011, to July 1, 2014.
 Prior to that, he served as the 55th Chief of Naval Personnel and Deputy Chief of Naval Operations (Manpower, Personnel, Training & Education).
 He also served as chief of legislative affairs and assistant commander for distribution, Navy Personnel Command.
 He retired from active duty on July 1, 2016.

 Naval career

 Ferguson entered the United States Naval Academy from Glen Burnie, Maryland, with the Class of 1978.
 He graduated tenth in his class, earning a bachelor's degree in systems engineering and the N* as a member of the lacrosse team.

-Following graduation, Ferguson attended nuclear power school at Orlando, Florida, and nuclear prototype training in Idaho Falls, Idaho.
+Following graduation, Ferguson attended nuclear power school at Naval Training Center Orlando, Florida, and nuclear prototype training in Idaho Falls, Idaho.
 Following completion of surface warfare officer's school in Newport, Rhode Island, he was assigned to the USS South Carolina (CGN-37), serving on board from 1980 to 1983.

 Ferguson reported to the Naval Postgraduate School in Monterey, California, and completed his master's degree in computer science.
 Following department head school, he reported in 1985 to the USS Fife (DD-991) as operations officer.
 From 1987 to 1989, he was assigned to the Bureau of Personnel in Washington, D.C., as an assignment officer.

 From 1989 to 1992, he served as the reactor officer on board USS Dwight D. Eisenhower (CVN-69).
 During his tour, the ship participated in Operation Desert Storm and deployed to the United States European Command area of operations.
 Following this tour, he reported to the Department of the Navy Office of Legislative Affairs in Washington, D.C., as the officer responsible for readiness and surface warfare programs.

 Ferguson was designated the first commanding officer of USS Benfold (DDG-65) and reported in 1995 to Pascagoula, Mississippi, with the pre-commissioning crew.
-On March 30, 1996 the USS Benfold was commissioned in San Diego, California.
+On March 30, 1996, the USS Benfold was commissioned in San Diego, California.
 During Ferguson's command tour, the ship was awarded multiple department awards, and subsequently, the Battle 'E' and the Spokane Trophy for the readiness cycle.
 In his article "Retention Through Redemption" in Harvard Business Review and subsequent book It's Your Ship, author D. Michael Abrashoff referred to his predecessor in USS Benfold.
 Although his name was not explicitly mentioned, it was implied the person was Ferguson.

 In June 1997, Ferguson entered the Harvard Kennedy School in Cambridge, Massachusetts, as a National Security Fellow.
 In August 1998, he reported to the staff of Supreme Allied Commander, Europe in Mons, Belgium, as a special assistant to the SACEUR.
 During this tour, he participated in Operation Allied Force, the NATO Air Campaign in the Balkans.